tlenz88/ChIPPy/README.md

 ## What else do I need?

 Any genome can be used as long as a properly formatted FASTA file is provided.
-For the tools that require a GFF file, ensure that the basename of the file is the same as the FASTA file provided.
-Any additional files, such as bowtie2 indexes and a chromosome sizes file, will be created automatically if not already present.
+Any additional files, such as bowtie2 indexes, will be created automatically if not already present.

-The user may want to download IGV because a WIG file will be generated for easier visualization in the IGV genome browser.
+The user may want to download [IGV](https://igv.org/) because a WIG file will be generated for easier visualization in the IGV genome browser.

 Additional scripts used to automate plotting are available to the user in the ```utils``` folder if a different pipeline or tools were used to perform ChIP-seq analysis.